 a recommendation from the IECEx ExPCC or IECEx Secretariat in response to:

+Notification from the Recognised Training Provider that they no longer wish to participate in the Program… An RTP may notify at any-time without penalty and fees are not refunded in this situation;

+Failure to pay the Annual Fee;

-Confirmed instances of misuse of the IECEx logo
+Confirmed instances of misuse of the IECEx logo;

-Confirmed misrepresentation by the recognised organisation regarding the scope or basis of their IECEx recognition
+Confirmed misrepresentation by the recognised organisation regarding the scope or basis of their IECEx recognition;

+Failure to submit IECEx ExPCC RTP annual report;

+Failure to participate in IECEx Ex PCC WG 4 meetings for 3 consecutive meetings;

 Other instances of potential damage to the IECEx System arising from substantiated complaints or observations of activities contrary to this Operational Document.

+Delay in submitting an IECEx ExPCC RTP annual report, after a reminder from the IECEx Secretariat, will result in suspension of RTP’s listing on the IECEx web site

+In the case of a breach of Rules the RTP may be suspended by notification from by the IECEx Secretariat based upon a decision by the IECEx Chairman with the support of the IECEx Executive.
+In such a case, the ExPCC shall be notified and the RTP shall suspend all training as an IECEx RTP during this suspension

-Upon withdrawal or resignation of RTP status all rights and listings of the training provider organisation will be removed.
+Upon withdrawal of RTP status all rights and listings of the training provider organisation will be removed.

-An RTP may resign their RTP status at any-time without penalty.
-Fees are not refunded in this situation.

 Continuity of RTP Status

-Continued RTP status is subject to a review of the RTP’s report on their activities, systems and processes with a frequency of not less than every three years by the IECEx ExPCC appointed Review Panel.
+Continued RTP status is subject to a review of the RTP’s annual report on their activities, trainer competence, training capability, systems and processes with a review every three years by the IECEx ExPCC appointed Review Panel.

-It is expected that an RTP will have provided a minimum of four relevant training services per year over the three year period as a demonstration of ongoing capability.
+It is expected that an RTP will have provided a minimum of four relevant training services per year over the three-year period as a demonstration of ongoing capability.

-The renewal of RTP status is conducted via the submission (at nil cost) and review of a new or updated declaration by the RTP before the expiry of the three year period.
+The renewal of RTP status is conducted via the submission (at nil cost) and review of a new or updated declaration by the RTP before the expiry of the three-year period.

 Renewal is subject to the decision of the IECEx Executive.